statisticsnorway/kvakk-git-tools/README.md

 before any recommendations are implemented.
 The `recommended` directory contains the recommended config files for the different environments.

-The `ssb-gitconfig` directory is the root directory for the script that should set the ssb recommended git config based on the detected environment.
+The `ssb_gitconfig` directory is the root directory for the script that should set the ssb recommended git config based on the detected environment.
 It is a work in progress and not finished yet.